GenSpectrum/silo-benchmark-runner/README.md

     one than the one from Debian stable): get it from [rustup.rs](https://rustup.rs/)

+ 1. Get a LAPIS-SILO clone that has the evobench-probes library and some probes added.
+E.g. the `wip_evobench` branch (commit 5ac803277ac939086467d9a4d4ee3821f3145fa0).

- 1. Clone this repository inside LAPIS-SILO:
+ 1. Clone this repository inside it:

         cd LAPIS-SILO
         git clone https://github.com/GenSpectrum/silo-benchmark-runner/
         cd silo-benchmark-runner/

- 2. Make sure you have the input files `silo_queries.ndjson`, `input_file.ndjson.zst`, `open_lineage_definitions.yaml` or
+ 1. Make sure that you have the input files `silo_queries.ndjson`, `input_file.ndjson.zst`, `open_lineage_definitions.yaml`, or
     symlinks to them.

-    XX currently: get the files and reconstruct those symlinks here:
+    XX currently: get these files from gs-staging-1, or when running there, reconstruct those symlinks here:

         ssh gs-staging-1
         ls -lrt ~christian/LAPIS-SILO/subdir-realdata | grep ' -> '

- 3. Then, still from `silo-benchmark-runner/`, run:
+ 1. Then, still from `silo-benchmark-runner/`, run:

         BENCH=1 SORTED=0 RANDOMIZED=1 make bench